ibm-cloud-docs/cis/logpush.md

 * The data from Logpush is the same as that from [Logpull](/docs/cis?topic=cis-logpull#logpull).
 However, unlike Logpull, which allows you to download request logs, Logpush enables you to push the request logs to IBM Cloud Logs or an IBM Cloud Object Storage bucket.
 * Range and firewall event logs are not included in HTTP/HTTPS logs and require separate jobs.
 These jobs can be sent to the same destination, but when using Cloud Object Storage, you'll need to specify a different path.
 * Logpush uses publicly accessible HTTPS endpoints for {{site.data.keyword.cos_full_notm}}, ensuring the log data is encrypted while in motion.
-* When using IBM Cloud Object Storage, remember that you must verify ownership after creating a Logpush job.
-See the additional step for more details.
+* When using IBM Cloud Object Storage, you must verify ownership after creating a Logpush job.
+This task is described in the following procedure.

 ## Creating a Logpush job in the UI
 {: #logpush-setup-ui}